 Energy is required for the evolution of life forms on earth.
 We obtain energy from different sources.
-Everything that we use today – food, clothes, house, vehicles, fuel, notebooks, furniture, cooking gas, utensils, toys, roads, etc. are obtained from resources on the earth.
-The natural resources that we use today are the prime source of energy for day-to-day activities of humans, without which we would still be lurking around in the Stone Age.
+Everything that we use today – food, clothes, houses, vehicles, fuel, notebooks, furniture, cooking gas, utensils, toys, roads, etc. is obtained from resources on the earth.
+The natural resources that we use today are the prime source of energy for the day-to-day activities of humans, without which we would still be lurking around in the Stone Age.
 But are they being replenished at the rate at which they are being used up?
 In this article, we will discuss how long an energy source will last us.

 Renewable and Non-renewable Resources

 All things that are useful to us are called resources.
 Renewable and non-renewable are the two types of energy resources.

 A renewable resource is an energy source that can be replenished within a short period of time.
 Whereas, the non-renewable resources take a significant amount of time to be replenished by the environment.

 The non-renewable resources comprise fossil fuels like coal, petroleum, oil, etc., the usage of which has detrimental effects on the environment.
 Comparatively, renewable resources are more environmentally-friendly.
 They include energy from the sun, tides, wind, biomass, etc.

 We can split our discussion into two directions.
 We first talk about how long a renewable energy source will last.
 Renewable energy resources are called ‘renewable’ because they are constantly renewed or regenerated.